Mayurij81/THALEShackathon/README.md

 rasa interactive
 6. Integrate the Chatbot
-Use the provided index.html file to integrate the chatbot into your website, or follow Rasa’s guides to connect to other platforms like Slack or Telegram.
+Use the provided index.html file to integrate the chatbot into your website, or follow Rasa’s guides to connect to other platforms.

 Files in the Project
 domain.yml: Defines intents, entities, responses, and configuration for the chatbot.